 Tips for Cleaning Leather Chairs

 When cleaning our leather office chair, use mild soap and warm water to wipe the leather surface after vacuuming.
 It is also important to be gentle in wiping the leather surface in one direction.
-Avoid scrubbing your leather chair in a bid to remove stains, as that will only damage the leather.
-After cleaning, always apply a leather conditioner to preserve the chair.

 Tips for Cleaning Plastic Chairs